Christmas Justice: A Look at Some Not-So-Jolly Holiday Crackdowns

 6. Tis the Season to … Drive Sober or Get Pulled Over.

 What would Christmas be without holiday crackdowns on drunk drivers?
 From coast to coast, law enforcement agencies implement checkpoints, zero tolerance or ‘no refusal’ initiatives in an effort to prevent and combat driving while intoxicated.
 But it doesn’t stop there.
 Law enforcement also launch sweeps to net alleged thieves, prostitutes, people behind on child support and bars selling booze to underage students home for the holidays.
 Such enforcement efforts sometimes carry catchy names, such as Operation Safe Christmas, Operation SANTA and Operation Scrooge.
 And while these initiatives are sometimes controversial, they are effective.
 Many people spend their holidays in handcuffs.

 Be careful this Christmas season.
-If you do find your holidays plans interrupted by a criminal allegation, call us at (817) 203-2220 or contact us online:
+If you do find your plans interrupted by a holiday crackdown or criminal allegation, call us at (817) 203-2220 or contact us online: